inm7-sysmed/ENIGMA-cat12-container/README.md

 If you want the container to be able to access other locations, specify a bind path of your choice.
 For instance, to make the contents of the `/data` folder on your computer available in the `/mnt` folder inside the container, specify the mount point in the following way:

-`singularity run --cleanenv --bind /data:/mnt cat12.8.1_r1980.simg -b /batch/cat_standalone_segment.txt /mnt/T1.nii`
+`singularity run --cleanenv --bind /data:/mnt cat12.8.1_r1980.simg -b /batch/cat_standalone_segment.m /mnt/T1.nii`

 ## Examples:

 CAT12 segmentation batch:

-`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_segment.txt T1.nii`
+`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_segment.m T1.nii`

 CAT12 simple processing batch:

-`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_simple.txt T1.nii`
+`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_simple.m T1.nii`

 CAT12 resample & smooth batch:

-`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_resample.txt -a1 "12" -a2 "1" lh.thickness.T1`
+`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_resample.m -a1 "12" -a2 "1" lh.thickness.T1`

 CAT12 volume smoothing batch:

-`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_smooth.txt -a1 "[6 6 6]" -a2 "'s6'" T1.nii`
+`singularity run --cleanenv cat12.8.1_r1980.simg -b cat_standalone_smooth.m -a1 "[6 6 6]" -a2 "'s6'" T1.nii`

 ## Known issues:

 * Parallelization with `cat_parallelize.sh` is not implemented yet.
-* Longitudinal segmentation with `cat_standalone_segment_long.txt` is not tested yet.
+* Longitudinal segmentation with `cat_standalone_segment_long.m` is not tested yet.

 ## Contact information: